 I can tell you with 100% certainty that this horrific tragedy was accidental.
 It seems hard to comprehend how a parent loses the sense of awareness that their child is in the car.
 It was hard for me to comprehend when it made national news after a child died in 2014 in Hurricane, UT.
 The mother this happened to was kind enough to reach out to me for support when she heard of my case, despite me judging her harshly on social media at the time.
 I remember saying “how does a parent let this happen?”
 I remember after having Remi laughing at a meme that said “I was the best parent until I became one.”

-An average of 38 children die from environmental vehicle related hyperthermia every year.
-A large percentage of these deaths are accidental and the details are very similar to my ordeal.
-A routine that is completely altered, numerous employment difficulties and unexpected events preceded by a night of poor sleep.
+An average of 38 children die in hot cars every year.
+Most of these deaths are accidental and the details are very similar to my ordeal.
+A routine that is altered preceded by a night (or many nights) of poor sleep.
 In my case I also dealt with almost 2 weeks of a sick, febrile toddler who had not been to daycare in almost 8 days.
 I was very fortunate that my husband was on the off stretch of his nighttime ER position and had been able to care for her during the day, but we were both exhausted and weary from lack of sleep.
 He had returned back to work the night prior to June 21st and did not get home until around 4:30 am.
 He fell asleep and has always been hard to awaken once he is in a deep sleep.
 I had texted him around 2 am as Remi was up and irritable.
 She was up most of the night after that and she and I were both exhausted.

 She was on antibiotics and I had forgotten her morning dose and had to run back into the house.
 Instead of just grabbing the bag with her meds, I pulled her out with me to take her back in and dispense it.
 I should have just grabbed it and threw it in my purse and given it to her at daycare.
 I was running late that am and had numerous tasks I needed to do on my mind.